markmadej/team-agreement/README.md

 # team-agreement
-A generic team agreement, to be used as a starting point for new projects.
+A generic team agreement to be used as a starting point for new projects.

 ## Quickstart for potential users
 Are you looking for the fastest path to creating a new repo based on this team agreement?
 [Click here for the Repo README.md Quickstart](repo-readme-quickstart/README.md).